zhovner88/api_ui_integration_gradle/README.md

 - TestNG
 - Allure

-Lombok plugin need to be installed in IntelliJ.
+Lombok plugin need to be installed for IntelliJ.
 Annotation processing needs to be enabled in IDE settings. https://plugins.jetbrains.com/plugin/6317-lombok-plugin